Partial Lump Sum Payment

 A partial lump sum payment (PLS) is a single distribution from your retirement fund made at the time of your retirement.

 New York State Police and Fire Retirement System members who are covered by 20 or 25 year retirement plans and have been eligible to retire for at least one year are able to receive a partial lump sum payment (PLS) at retirement.
 This PLS payment is a percentage of your retirement benefit distributed upfront, rather than through the standard monthly disbursements of your pension plan.
 Options for the percentage amount are contingent on how many years you have been eligible for retirement.
 Future cost-of-living adjustments (COLAs) on monthly disbursements will be based on the amount of your reduced lifetime benefit (after PLS), and the lump sum payment is excluded from the COLA calculation.
-When opting for a PLS payment, you may elect to take it directly or have any portion of it paid in a direct rollover to accepting plan, such as traditional or Roth IRAs.
+When opting for a PLS payment, you may elect to take it directly or have any portion of it paid in a direct rollover to an accepting plan, such as traditional or Roth IRAs.

 Advantages of taking your PLS: